Raz-Dahan/pipelines/README.md

 🤖 Automate your deployment with our Ansible pipeline.
 Say goodbye to manual setups and hello to seamless configurations.

-Feel free to explore our pipelines and adapt them to fit your unique needs.
+Feel free to explore the pipelines and adapt them to fit your unique needs.